binnes/esp8266Workshop/en/part1/IOTCLOUD.md

 ### Step 2 - Deploy a Starter Kit

+- 0pen up the Catalog using the top menu, then select Starter Kits from the left menu
+- select the Node-RED Starter
+- in the screen presented choose the region your space is in (must be London, Frankfurt or Dallas)
+- ensure the Lite plan is selected
-Open up the Catalog using the top menu, then select Starter Kits from the left menu, then select the Internet of Things Platform Starter.
-In the screen presented enter a name for your application - this needs to be a name that is unique to your application, so a good naming convention is to use your initials followed by a name that describes the purpose of the app or the solution name.
+- enter a name for your application - this needs to be a name that is unique to your application, so a good naming convention is to use your initials followed by a name that describes the purpose of the app or the solution name.
 This will also form part of the URL for the application.

-Next select the location and space you want to deploy the application into .
-Leave the Selected plan information at the default values then select the **Create** button.
+- verify the org and space you want to deploy the application into
+- leave the Selected plan information at the default values then select the **Create** button.

-The Starter Kit is now deploying a JavaScript application running Node-RED, a low code development environment, an instance of Cloudant NoSQL database and an instance of the Watson Internet of Things Platform.
+The Starter Kit is now deploying a JavaScript application running Node-RED, a low code development environment and an instance of Cloudant NoSQL database.

 Please leave this to deploy - now is a good time to go for a break.